scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Overview of Certificates, Keys, and Roles

 The base TRC constitutes the root of trust within an ISD.
 The next figure provides a first impression of the trust chain within an ISD, based on its TRC.
-For detailed descriptions, please refer to the chapters [Certificate Specification](#cert-specs) and [Specification of the Trust Root Configuration](#trc-specification).
+For detailed descriptions, please refer to [](#cert-specs) and [](#trc-specification).

 >>>>>> **Figure 1** - *Chain of trust within an ISD*